vuejs/vue-cli/docs/guide/creating-a-project.md

 vue create hello-world
 ```

+NOTE: The create script may behave unpredictably in git bash.
+If so, run it in Windows command prompt or other applicable terminal.

 You will be prompted to pick a preset.
 You can either choose the default preset which comes with a basic Babel + ESLint setup, or select "Manually select features" to pick the features you need.

 ![CLI preview](/cli-new-project.png)